A Look Back at the GC-CD Challenge

 - Bordeaux 1 University Institute of Technology – BUT 3

-Architecture Award: Reims University of Technology
+Architecture Award: Reims University Institute of Technology (IUT)

-Topic #2 – Urban Planning
+Topic No. 2 – Urban Planning

 - IUT de Nîmes 2 – BUT 2

-Jury's Favorite: Tarbes University Institute of Technology
+Jury's Favorite: Tarbes University Institute of Technology (IUT)

 Student Jury: 6 teams competing for a single prize